 What to Do (Day 1): Do a Day Tour to get out of the city!

 My friends and I booked a tour with irishtourtickets and did the Game of Thrones day tour from Belfast during our 48 hours in Belfast.
-The tickets were cheap and cost £39 which is about $50.
+The tickets were super affordable for us as students.

 If you’d rather get around yourself, you could also consider doing a Northern Ireland road trip.